-The skill level descriptions are set out in Schedule A-Skill Level Descriptions.
+The skill level descriptions are set out in Schedule A.

-19.3 Apprentice minimum rates
+19.3 Apprentice minimum wages

-(a) Apprentice minimum rates
+(a) Apprentice minimum wages

-(i) Apprentices who are under 21 years of age and commenced their apprenticeship before 1 January 2014 must be paid minimum rates, calculated to the nearest dollar, at the appropriate percentage indicated below of the minimum rate of a Technical services officer Level 1.
+(i) Apprentices who are under 21 years of age and commenced their apprenticeship before 1 January 2014 must be paid minimum wages, calculated to the nearest dollar, at the appropriate percentage indicated below of the minimum wage of a Technical services officer Level 1.
 Where the age and year of service produce different percentages, the higher percentage will apply: